The MATHS Curriculum Overview

 THE FOUR OPERATIONS

-We encourage our children to develop as many as possible of the calculation strategies included in the National Centre for Excellence in the Teaching of Mathematics Calculation Guidance for Primary Schools.
+We encourage our children to find multiple ways of solving problems.
+They learn to develop as many methods as possible when considering calculation strategies, these are included in the National Centre for Excellence in the Teaching of Mathematics Calculation Guidance for Primary Schools.

 MATHS NO PROBLEM PRE-LEARNING AND CATCH UP